Behind the Booking Flow: A Small Sliver of a Big Redesign

 The icons used on the website were too detailed, dramatically varied in size and

-Every step of the booking process went through a thorough comparison — we broke each part of the booking flow process down piece by ui piece.
-Our stakeholders were really interested in how other airlines were presenting and representing their products down to every detail.
+Every step of the process went through a thorough comparison.
+We broke the entire booking flow down piece by piece, looking closely at how each UI element worked in context.
+Our stakeholders were especially interested in how other airlines presented and represented their products, right down to the smallest details.

 Note: These are some of the oldest screenshots we have and do not come close to the amount of airlines we have looked at overall.